boloICOMs/TreasuresofDozza/README.md

 # TreasuresofDozza
-Group project for the UniBo Digital Heritage and multimedia 2024/25 course.
+Group project for the UniBo Digital Heritage and Multimedia 2024/25 course.

 Team ICOMs.
 Members: